l0k0ms/log-workshop/workshop/part_2/README.md

 ## Implement metric monitoring
 ### Setup

-Stop the current containers:
+Stop and remove all containers:

-`docker-compose stop`
+`docker-compose rm & docker-compose stop`

-remove all containers:

-`docker-compose rm`

-We are going to edit our `docker-compose.yaml` file to run the agent allong side our app:
+Add the following line to the `docker-compose.yaml` file to run the agent along side our app:

 ```
 datadog: